GalenIvanov/Animation-tests/README.md

         draw animate anim-block
     ]

-The `animate` function parses a block of draw and animation commands, prepares all the tweens for the the animation and returns a Draw block.
+The `animate` function parses a block of draw and animation commands, prepares all the tweens for the animation and returns a Draw block.

     animate <commands>